wongwh2002/CS2113TeamProject/docs/UserGuide.md

 ### Login
 #### Creation of new user:
 First time users will be prompted to create a new password.
-Users are to type in his/her preferred password.
+Users are to type in their preferred password.
 Subsequent logins will not require this step. <br>
 Expected display for first time users:
 ```